-- Options are quoted in per share prices but only sold in 100 share lots.
+- Options are quoted in per-share prices but are only sold in 100-share lots.
 For example, a call option might be quoted at $2, but you would pay $200 because options are always sold in 100-share lots.

 - The Strike Price (or Exercise Price) is the price the underlying security can be bought or sold for as detailed in the option contract.
 You identify options by the month they expire, whether they are a put or call option, and the strike price.
 For example, an “XYZ April 25 Call” would be a call option on XYZ stock with a strike price of 25 that expires in April.

-- The Expiration Date is the month in which the option expires.
-All options expire on the third Friday of the month unless that Friday is a holiday, then the options expire on Thursday.
+- The expiration date is the month in which the option expires.
+In general, all options expire on the Saturday after the third Friday of the month unless the options contract states otherwise.

 This quick overview of options gives you an idea of what they are all about, but it is the very tip of the proverbial iceberg.
 Options are not for the beginning investor but do offer advanced traders another tool for their investment arsenal.